evacgriffin/beaver-course-planner/README.md

 ## Roadmap

 We wanted to incorporate several more features that we did not get to during the hackathon.

-Here is a Roadmap for future work on this project:

 - [ ] Prevent term cards for duplicate term/year from being created
-- [ ] Make design more responsive for different size screens
+- [ ] Make the UI responsive to different size screens
 - [ ] Add an animation or pop up notification when total course count is met
 - [ ] When a term card is deleted, automatically fill the missing term slot when the next new term card is created
 - [ ] Add more information on hover to the course cards, such as course title, description, terms offered information
+- [ ] Add feedback on why a course cannot be added
+- [ ] Dark mode